TerkaSlan/autoresearch-win-rtx/README.md

 # AutoResearch Inference

-> Fork of [jsegov/autoresearch-win-rtx](https://github.com/jsegov/autoresearch-win-rtx) with production-ready CPU inference API.
+> Fork of [jsegov/autoresearch-win-rtx](https://github.com/jsegov/autoresearch-win-rtx) with production-ready inference API and web frontend.

-This fork adds a **production-ready inference API** with 100% architectural compatibility with GPU-trained checkpoints:
+This fork adds a **production-ready inference API** with 100% architectural compatibility with GPU-trained checkpoints, plus a Next.js web frontend for experiment visualization.

-- **Exact model architecture** from `train.py` (RMS norm, ReLU², value embeddings, rotary encoding, softcapped logits)
-- **Text-based generation** with decoded output (not just tokens)
-- **CPU-only inference** - runs GPU checkpoints on CPU with seamless dtype conversion
-- **Built-in tokenizer** - BPE tokenizer trained on TinyStories included in Docker image
-- **K8s-ready** - non-root user (UID 1000), healthchecks, self-contained image
-- **FastAPI server** - `/health` and `/generate` endpoints with OpenAPI docs

-## Fork's Scope: What Was Added
+## What Was Added

 Based on the upstream [karpathy/autoresearch](https://github.com/karpathy/autoresearch) and [jsegov/autoresearch-win-rtx](https://github.com/jsegov/autoresearch-win-rtx):